aaanh/adventofcode-2022/README.md

 # Advent of Code 2022

+> Participation is currently suspended due to final exams 🥲

 ~~Just simply an excuse to learn Rust blazingly fast 🏃‍♀️🔥~~

 I got depression from trying to read a file and convert the line to integer in Rust.